zowe/docs-site/versioned_docs/version-v1.26.x/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  A problem occurred while trying to make sure that there is a valid JWT producer avaliable.
+  A problem occurred while trying to make sure that there is a valid JWT producer available.

   **Action:**